-Barobo's RoboBlockly is a block-based computing environment for learning math, coding, robotics, and Arduino.
+Barobo's RoboBlocky is a block-based computing environment for learning math, coding, robotics, and Arduino.

-RoboBlockly has thousands of ready-to-go learning activities for a range of student levels, as well as provisions for teachers and students to create their own.
-All math activities in RoboBlockly are Common Core State Standards Mathematics compliant.
+RoboBlocky has thousands of ready-to-go learning activities for a range of student levels, as well as provisions for teachers and students to create their own.
+All math activities in RoboBlocky are Common Core State Standards Mathematics compliant.
 The CCSS math, math standard, hint, solution procedures, and solutions for each activity are available.
 Instructors can easily extend these activities and tailor them to their class and school settings.

 Programming with Ch (C/C++ Interpreter)